restarone/comfortable-mexican-sofa-docs/HowTo:-Upgrade-CMS-From-1.12-to-2.0.md

 - Change of CMS tag structure, including format of tags as well as commands
 - Removal of Mirrored sites functionality and adding page translations

 It's not that easy to upgrade 1.12 install to the current 2.0 version.
-The reinstallation path below is probably safer, but if you want to live dangerously, see below for an upgrade-in-place path.
+The reinstallation path is probably safer, but if you want to live dangerously, see below for an upgrade-in-place path.

 # Safe (Reinstallation) Option
 Here's a path that might work for you: